Your First Ehlers-Danlos Syndrome/ Full-body Hypermobility Specialist Visit

 Exam and Treatment

-Introduction and vitals: A nurse or clinical assistant will take you back to the clinical area and your assigned exam/treatment room.
+Introduction and vitals: A nurse or clinical assistant will take you and your appointment companion back to the clinical area and your assigned exam/treatment room.
 They will obtain vital signs, including temperature, blood pressure, pulse, and weight.
 They will also review your initial phone history and confirm any changes or updates you wish to discuss.
 Your clinical assistant will be an important part of your day today and will be with you throughout the visit!
 They will take notes for you, and review all of the information and instructions from the practitioner throughout your time in the clinic, and summarize everything at the end of your visit.
 If you have questions between today and your next visit concerning your treatment or recommendations made by the provider, your clinical assistant will be your primary point of contact.

 Exam and consultation: Your physician and/or PA will review your medical history and do a physical exam to assess your spine and other painful peripheral joints, concentrating on your most problematic areas.
 He/she will review your symptoms, and perform specific functional tests based on your individual case.
 He/she will then talk with you in more detail about your condition and symptoms to make an assessment and recommendation for a testing and treatment plan.
 In many hEDS patients, we understand if you say that “every joint” is a problem, and we can help you prioritize the spinal segments and other joints that are most limiting your ability to function.